DanMAMO/nextjs-daniel-marichal-monsonis-alu0101014548/README.md

 #### Help from colleagues was asked for solving this las task.
 ---

-and images could not be realized in this iteration of the project.
+***Note on Pet Name and Image Generation Features:** Due to quota limitations with the OpenAI API, the features to generate pet names and images could not be realized in this iteration of the project.